Visit the Top End during the wet season to see cascading waterfalls, spectacular lightning storms and the wildflowers in bloom.

 By Stephanie Williams

-The Northern Territory’s summer (November to April) is its wet season and is characterised by epic thunderstorms, overflowing creeks and blossoming vegetation.
+The Northern Territory’s summer (November to April) is its wet season, characterised by epic thunderstorms, overflowing creeks and blossoming vegetation.
 Darwin is always easygoing, but it slows even more in the wet season to match the daily rhythm of sunshine and showers.
 Visit Darwin's lush George Brown Botanic Gardens and sample a smorgasbord of local food in the open-air markets.
 See nature's pyrotechnics light the sky from a beachside pub.
 Swim in the clear waterholes of Berry Springs Nature Park next to flocks of tropical birds and watch lightning dance over waterfalls in Litchfield National Park.
 Experience the magic of the monsoon in Kakadu National Park and fly over spectacular Katherine Gorge when water levels are at their highest.

 - Take a scenic flight over Kakadu National Park to witness spectacular flooding